 If that doesn't work or you can't find an appropriate package, build the VM from source.

-In 2012, his lecture focussed on the fault tolerance constructs in Erlang--links and system processes--and the motivation for the "Let It Crash" philosophy.
-It introduced supervision trees and the Open Telecoms Platform, and developed a simple generic server.
+This lecture focusses on the fault tolerance constructs in Erlang--links and system processes--and the motivation for the "Let It Crash" philosophy.
+It introduces supervision trees and the Open Telecoms Platform, and develops a simple generic server.

 Google's Map-Reduce framework has become a popular approach for processing very large datasets in distributed clusters.
 Although originally implemented in C++, it's connections with functional programming are close: the original inspiration came from the map and reduce functions in LISP; MapReduce is a higher-order function for distributed computing; purely functional behaviour of mappers and reducers is exploited for fault tolerance; it is ideal for implementation in Erlang.
 This lecture explains what Map-Reduce is, shows a sequential and a simple parallel implementation in Erlang, and discusses the refinements needed to make it work in reality.

 Facebook has a large existing system that identifies and remediates abuse: primarily spam, but also other types of abuse, using a combination of techniques including manually written rules and machine learning classifiers.
 This system actively and automatically prevents vast amounts of undesirable content from reaching users of Facebook.

 The system provides a domain-specific language in which the detection logic is written, and we are in the process of migrating this language from an in-house functional language called FXL to Haskell.
 At the current time, the system is running nearly all of its requests on Haskell.
 We believe this is the largest Haskell deployment currently in existence.